 #1 Credit cards with no annual fees

 Malaysian bank CIMB’s credit cards don’t get a lot of hype.
 But we like that CIMB charges no annual fees, ever, on all of its credit cards.
-All four CIMB credit cards that you can compare here are free for life, no strings attached.
+All three CIMB credit cards that you can compare here are free for life, no strings attached.

 That said, some of the credit card mechanics can be a little complicated.
 For lazy credit card users who like to avoid the hassle, we recommend the CIMB World Mastercard as it has no minimum spending requirement.
-However, you have to earn at least $50,000 a year to qualify for this card.
+However, you have to earn at least S$50,000 a year to qualify for this card.

 If none of the CIMB credit cards appeal to you, consider getting a debit card.
 Most (but not all!) debit cards in Singapore also have no annual fees for life.